11 minutes read

 The most important distinction between marijuana and hemp is in the THC content.
 As we explained above marijuana is rich in THC, on the other hand, hemp products contain almost no THC.
 The crucial thing is that it does not get you high.

 Despite this industrial hemp still has high CBD content and is useful to develop products such as CBD oil.
-In fact, CBD is the most prominent active part found in industrial hemp, so that hemp oil retain medicinal benefits from CBD.
+CBD is the most prominent active part found in industrial hemp, so hemp oil retains medicinal benefits from CBD.

 But is industrial hemp legal to grow and use in the UK?